-The Finnish once-through spent fuel management scheme provides that the fuel is stored in pools at both power plant sites and is planned to be disposed of in Olkiluoto, in the vicinity of the largest present interim storage.
+The Finnish once-through spent fuel management scheme provides that the fuel is stored in pools at power plant sites and is planned to be disposed in deep bedrock.
+TVO's and FPH's spent fuel is planned to be disposed of in Olkiluoto, in the vicinity of the largest present interim storage.
 Spent fuel transport, encapsulation and disposal plans have been adapted to the fuel types and storages at both the Olkiluoto and Loviisa NPPs.
-The plans need to be amended to take into account of the dimensions and other characteristics of the fuel of the new unit Olkiluoto 3.
-The implementing organisation for spent fuel disposal, Posiva, is owned by the NPP utilities.
+The plans have been adapted to take into account of the dimensions and other characteristics of the fuel of the Olkiluoto 3 unit and need to be amended to take into account spent fuel from Olkiluoto 4 unit.
+The implementing organisation for TVO's and FPH's spent fuel disposal, Posiva, is owned by these NPP utilities.
 Thus, the interdependencies between different steps are taken into account in practice.
+Fennovoima is responsible for disposal of its future spent fuel and is required to submit a more detailed plan for disposal programme during six years from NPP DiP ratification.

 Though the current policy is based on the oncethrough option, reprocessing of spent fuel would be technically feasible later on due to the long interim storage period.
 The selected disposal concept would, to the great extent, be applicable to disposal of high level reprocessing waste as well.
-However, the present legislation requires that all processing of nuclear waste, such as spent fuel, needs to take place in Finland.
+However, the present legislation requires that all management of high level waste from NPPs, such as spent fuel, needs to take place in Finland.